 Citing tort principles, several courts of appeals have restricted awards to victims under § 2259 through limitations on causation and allocation of losses.
 Some courts-including the D.C.
-Circuit, joined later by the Second and Fourth Circuits-have concluded that it is appropriate to inject a proximate cause limitation into § 2259, assuming that "traditional" tort principles would require such a limitation by default.150 These courts argue that, under conventional tort law, a plaintiff seeking recovery for losses is required to allocate her losses among the various responsible tortfeasors.151 Proceeding on that assumption, they construe § 2259 in the same fashion, requiring victims to pinpoint exactly what portion of their losses is attributable to each defendant's crime.152 and the "well-recognized principle that a defendant is liable only for harm that he proximately caused"); United States v.
-Aumais, 656 F.3d 147, 153 (2d Cir.
-2011) (relying on Monzel and explaining "Congress did not abrogate" such principles when it drafted § 2559); United States v.
-Monzel, 641 F.3d 528, 535 & n.5 (D.C.
-Cir.
-2011) ("Although § 2559 is a criminal statute, it functions much like a tort statute by directing the court to make a victim whole for losses caused by the responsible party.
-Thus, tort doctrine informs our thinking here." (citations omitted)).
+Circuit, joined later by the Second and Fourth Circuits-have concluded that it is appropriate to inject a proximate cause limitation into § 2259, assuming that "traditional" tort principles would require such a limitation by default.
+These courts argue that, under conventional tort law, a plaintiff seeking recovery for losses is required to allocate her losses among the various responsible tortfeasors.
+Proceeding on that assumption, they construe § 2259 in the same fashion, requiring victims to pinpoint exactly what portion of their losses is attributable to each defendant's crime.

 This approach is primarily susceptible to the rejoinder that in creating § 2259, Congress decided to deviate from the common law principles of proximate cause.
-Courts must enforce Congress's chosen words, even when doing so creates a new approach.
-In enacting a statute to provide restitution for child pornography victims, Congress
+Courts must enforce Congress's chosen